-Since 1975, when we first set foot in Spain, we’ve been discovering the outstanding produce, creative dishes, and delicious wines from every corner of the country.
+Since 1975, we’ve been discovering the outstanding produce, creative dishes, and delicious wines from every corner of the country.
 We set out to write about the top ten traditional or “national” dishes of Spain and where to find them, focusing on the most famous among them, like paella and gazpacho.
-Once we started collecting ideas, though, it occurred to us a ‘top ten’ list would just skim the surface.
-To tell the story of the Spain's famous dishes, we needed to survey the regions they come from.
+Once we started collecting ideas, though, it occurred to us a “top ten” list would just skim the surface.
+To tell the story of Spain's famous dishes, we needed to survey the regions they come from.

 Looking for Spain's ultra-regional gastronomic masterpieces, we learned that there are 249 Protected Denominations of Origin (DO) and Geographical Indications (PGI) foods and wines in Spain!
 That’s way too much to handle in a post.
 We don’t want to bore you or bite off more than we can chew.
 We want you to travel to Spain, all around Spain, and start eating!